HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

     (`--llocal`).
 Either small or large _lambda_ may be turned off by setting the value to 0.
 Local _lambda_ can be completely turned off by using `--nolambda`.
-If a reference control bam file is not provided (generally NOT recommended, except in some cases such as ATACSeq), then a global mean is calculated from the ChIP fragment coverage track.
+If a reference control bam file is not provided (generally NOT recommended, except in some cases such as ATAC-Seq), then a global mean is calculated from the ChIP fragment coverage track.

 - Enrichment tracks